35 Types of Butterflies in Indiana

 The American Snout is the most common butterfly found in Indiana.
 However, they have a wide range of colors and can be found across the U.S.

-These types of butterflies in Indiana are mostly seen on prairies and pastures.
+These butterflies in Indiana are mostly seen on prairies and pastures.
 These types of butterflies in Indiana are much larger than others and can have a wingspan of up to 6 inches across.

 22. Azure